APCAA Early Spring 2025 Digest

 - Apr 5

-[Editorial Note: Digest items now feature the unique Chapter notation, "APID No. ___"which highlights the exact order in which each member entered "The House of Alpha Rho."
+[Editorial Note: Digest profiles now feature the unique Chapter notation, "APID No." which highlights the exact order in which each member entered "The House of Alpha Rho."
 To date, there are 1,434 individual markers]

 APCAA Staff